1. Home

 Strength exercise is especially important for the bones in and around your hips.

 Regular bone-strengthening exercises can help to maintain and even improve bone mass.
-Weight-bearing activities include anything that requires you to carry weight through your arms or legs against gravity.
-(2)
+Weight-bearing activities include anything that requires you to carry weight through your arms or legs against gravity.2

-Healthy Hips: Hip Exercises for Seniors
+Healthy Hips: The Best Hip Exercises for Seniors

 Hip strengthening exercises should focus on mobility, strength, and stability.